marc0l92/joplin-plugin-plantUML/README.md

 ## Extra hints
 - The tag name is case insensitive
 - This plugin is not compatible with WYSIWYG editor
+- In order to make the diagram visible while exporting the note, an image cache is created on disk.
+The cache is located at ${temp}/joplin-plantUml2-plugin/

 # Development
 If you want to contribute to this plugin you can find here some userful references: